MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example2.rst

     :align: center

 Next we selected trackpy in the Track tab and adjusted the size estimate for the features to approximately the correct size.
-We also selected the circles so that we can immediately see how different parameters affect the tracking.
+We also selected the circles in the annotation section so that we can immediately see how different parameters affect the tracking.
 A usual workflow involves assessing iteratively how different factors in the preprocessing and tracking influence the fidelity of the final tracking.
 For applications like this where we will use linking it is not a problem if one detects the odd extra spurious particle.
 The reason for this is that when we come to link